Shuttle/shuttle-esb/sample-publish-subscribe.md

 > Create a new database called **Shuttle** and execute script `SubscriptionManagerCreate.sql` in the newly created database.

-This will create the required structures that the idempotence service can use to keep track of message processing.
+This will create the required structures that the subscription manager will use to store the subcriptions.

 ### App.config